rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Se vend chez Audran aux Deux Piliers d'Or rue St. Jacques ..., [late 17th century]</CITE>
 >(*Comment*: The mark of omission has a space on only one side because it is at the end of an element.)

-#### Exception
+<a name="0.5.29.3">0.5.29.3</a> *Exception*.
 Some element instructions specify to indicate certain omissions by concisely summarizing the text omitted (in square brackets).
 In such cases, do not record the mark of omission (for example, see [name of publisher](DCRMR/ppdm/Name-of-publisher/), [4.203.7.2](DCRMR/ppdm/Name-of-publisher/#4.203.7.2)).

 >Example:
 ><CITE>Printed for J. Round, R Gosling, T. Woodward [and 9 others]</CITE>

-### 0.5.5.2 Information not considered part of any transcribed element
+### 0.5.30 Information not considered part of any transcribed element

-Omit, without using the mark of omission, grammatically separable information not considered part of any transcribed element.
+<a name="0.5.30.1">0.5.30.1</a> Omit, without using the mark of omission, grammatically separable information not considered part of any transcribed element.
 Such information may include quotations, epigrams, mottoes, advertisements, etc.

 If considered important, give the omitted information in a note.